Each ceremony will be preceded by a procession from the University campus through the Lincoln township to the Lincoln Event Centre.

 As the name of the degree, diploma or certificate is called, recipients of that award should rise, one row at a time, and prepare to proceed to the stage as directed by the marshals.

-The Chancellor will cap you and present your parchment.
+The Chancellor will shake your hand and present you with your parchment.

 Your trencher or bonnet is worn throughout the remainder of the ceremony, except during the singing of the National Anthem.